markwusinich/Log/README.md

 * Get Titles for Cars
 * Contact MLH about claims and could they be recoded as Dr Visits
 ### Added:
+* Enricehd_Ps_usage has bad data!
+Why?
 * Push PS_USAGE to prod
 * Quarterly Report
 ### Completed:
+* PS_USAGE has bad data.
+Resolved.
-Migrated bankofAmerica.sh to prod
+* Migrated bankofAmerica.sh to prod
-Migrated ps_usage to prod
+* Migrated ps_usage to prod
 ### Worked on:
 ### Attended:
 DSU